-After you select the Pipeline, the Artifacts section will appear.
+After you select the Pipeline, the Artifacts section appears.
 Harness generates a list of all of the artifacts available in the Artifact Source for the Service being deployed.

 - To begin deploying your Pipeline and artifact, click SUBMIT.

-Stage 1 is Deploying
+Stage 1 Deploying

 Your approval is required before the Pipeline can continue the release process.
+Click Approve.

-Stage 3 is Deploying
+Stage 3 Deploying